-A pace merchant with dazzling footwork and mean handoff, Mark Telea is a Samoan-South African winger who took his first steps toward professional rugby with Massey Rugby Club in West Auckland.
+A pace merchant with dazzling footwork and mean handoff, Telea is a Samoan-South African winger who took his first steps toward professional rugby with Massey Rugby Club in West Auckland.

 Massey has produced notable Blues players over the years including Rudi Wolf, Anthony Tuitavake and Viliami Ma’afu.